User Enrollment Options

 Users type their credentials during enrollment.

 Users insert a smart card from a derived credentials provider into a reader attached to their desktop.
-For information about derived credentials, see Derived credentials for iOS.
+For information about derived credentials, see Derived credentials.

 In the XenMobile console, you can also choose the option for Enrollment Profiles, through which you can control the number of devices specific users can enroll, based on Active Directory groups.
 For instance, if you want to allow your Finance division only one device per user, you can configure that scenario through enrollment profiles.